 I recommend visiting S21 first, as prisoners were taken from S-21 for execution in the open fields, 12km away.
 To avoid heat and crowd at Choeung Ek, you can do the opposite.

 Regardless of order, visiting both landmarks on the same day offers a deep but distressing understanding of the prisoners’ experience and journey.

 More thoughts on Choeung Ek Killing Fields

 Choeung Ek is a huge graveyard.
 It’s so large that people had to build a several dozen meters high tower that could only store a few thousand skulls and bones.
 The rest forever rest underground.

 I believe that any visitor to Phnom Penh should visit Tuol Sleng and Choeng Ek.
-Not only to better understand the past and the strength of the Khmer people, but we can feel love and appreciation of what we have.
+To better understand the past and the strength of the Khmer people, we can feel love and appreciation for what we have.